Vincentvtt/Vincentvtt/README.md

 - 👋 Hi, I’m @Vincentvtt
 - 👀 I’m interested in learning new things!
-- 🌱 I’m currently learning devops and full-stack web development.
+- 🌱 I’m currently learning devops and full-stack development.
 - 📫 How to reach me - https://www.linkedin.com/in/vincenttsaics/

 <!---